endlessm/chromium-browser/tools/gn/docs/reference.md

   Or it can be a directory relative to the current directory such as:
       out/foo

-  "gn gen --check" is the same as running "gn check".
+  "gn gen --check" is the same as running "gn check". "gn gen --check=system" is the same as running "gn check --check-system".
 See "gn help check" for documentation on that mode.

   See "gn help switches" for the common command-line switches.
 ```